 In our laboratory, we combine online diagnostic and dynamic experimental methods to gain valuable information about the electrochemical cell and its processes.
 With our dynamic analysis approach, we are able to decompose complex electrochemical processes into their individual subprocesses by differentiating their time constants and analyzing them separately.
 In this way, we are able to identify limiting processes and relevant parameters more precisely than is possible with conventional methods.
 We achieve this in particular with the support of model-based analysis and simulations.

-Our most important experimental techniques are: cyclic voltammetry (CV), rotating disk electrode (RDE) experiments, electrochemical impedance spectroscopy (EIS), nonlinear impedance spectroscopy (NFRA), differential electrochemical mass spectrometry (DEMS), gas chromatography, surface enhanced infrared absorption spectroscopy (ATR-SEIRAS) and UV-Vis spectroscopy.
+Our most important experimental techniques are: cyclic voltammetry (CV), rotating disk electrode (RDE) experiments, electrochemical impedance spectroscopy (EIS), nonlinear impedance spectroscopy (NFRA), differential electrochemical mass spectrometry (DEMS), gas or liquid chromatography coupled with mass spectrometry (HS-GC-MS, HPLC-MS), surface enhanced infrared absorption spectroscopy (ATR-SEIRAS) and UV-Vis spectroscopy.

 Using our model-based approach, we systematically analyze electrochemical processes from the microkinetic to the macrokinetic scale, including mass transport.
 Experimentally validated reaction kinetics as well as thermodynamic energy values (from DFT) form the basis for our physicochemical models and simulations.
 We apply rigorous mathematical optimization strategies to systematically improve processes or perform scenario-based analyses to determine operating parameters and process conditions.